-3.2.3 Auto Registration
+4.2.3 Registering Templates Automatically

-There are two properties that may be configured to have Docmosis automatically monitor a set of directories or JAR archives for templates.
+There are two properties that may be configured to enable Docmosis to monitor a set of directories or JAR archives for templates automatically.
 This means that templates can be registered and updated without having to write any code.
 The properties are:

+'''

+docmosis.template.monitor.sourcepath

-docmosis.template.monitor.sourcepath docmosis.template.monitor.period
+docmosis.template.monitor.period

+'''